Obtaining your green card should be the goal of every undocumented person here in the U.S.

 Adjusting status in the United Sates

 245(a) adjustment — This requires a “lawful entry” and an “immediate relative” I-130 petition.
-If you entered the U.S. on a visa or were otherwise “paroled in” and have a U.S. citizen spouse or U.S. citizen child over 21 you may qualify to apply for your green card here in the United States!
+If you entered the U.S. on a visa or were otherwise “paroled in” and have a U.S. citizen spouse or U.S. citizen child over 21, you may qualify to apply for your green card here in the United States!

 245(i) adjustment — If you have an I-130 that was approved on or before April 30, 2001, or you were a derivative beneficiary of an I-130 that was approved on or before April 30, 2001, you may also qualify to apply for adjustment here in the U.S.

-When you do not qualify to adjust status in the United States you must do so through the consulate in your home country.
+When you do not qualify to adjust status in the United States, you must do so through the consulate in your home country.
 (In Mexico, this is in Ciudad Juarez.)
-If you have an illegal entry into the U.S. this will also entail winning a waiver for unlawful presence to allow you back into the country once you pass your interview.
+If you had an illegal entry into the U.S., this will also entail winning a waiver for unlawful presence to allow you back into the country once you pass your interview.

-Current law proposed by President Obama may expand the Provisional Waiver to allow spouse of lawful permanent residents to apply as well.
+Laws proposed by President Obama may expand the Provisional Waiver to allow spouses of lawful permanent residents to apply as well.
 We are currently awaiting further instruction from USCIS regarding the implementation of these laws and clarification regarding “extreme hardship.”

 “One of the best Lawyer in central valley he is very smart and talented, I hundred percent refer Justin.”